google/closure-compiler-js/README.md

 Unlike other packages, this allows Closure Compiler to run entirely in JS.
 *Java is not required.*

 This is an experimental release- some features are not available and performance may not be on-par with the Java implementation.
+[Details Here](## Transpilation)

 ## Usage